iimran-dev/Youtube-Clone/README.md

 This is a Responsive YouTube Clone by using only HTML CSS.

-CSS folder contains all the styles that applied in YouTube Clone
+HTML folder contains YouTube Clone's HTML Code, CSS and Corresponding Elements.

-    It is divide into following:
+    CSS folder contains all the styles that applied in YouTube Clone It is divide into following:

             > Header

             > Sidebar

             > Video Styles

     Channel Pictures, Elements and Thumbanials folders contains requiered Icon, SVG, PNG that are used in Project.

-The HTML folder contains YouTube Clone's HTML Code.
+The HTML folder contains .

 Thank You :)